 About Elisa

-Dr. Elisa Zhang is an Assistant Professor at the University of California, Davis in the departments of Physiology & Membrane Biology and Obstetrics & Gynecology.
+Dr. Elisa Zhang is a Howard Hughes Medical Institute (HHMI) Freeman Hrabowski Scholar and an Assistant Professor at the University of California, Davis in the departments of Physiology & Membrane Biology and Obstetrics & Gynecology.
 She was previously a Postdoctoral Research Scientist at the Stanford School of Medicine.
 Combining molecular, cellular, and in vivo approaches, Elisa is working to advance our understanding of adult stem cell biology, reproduction, and cancer, particularly in the context of women's health.

 Elisa received an A.B. magna cum laude from Harvard College.
 After completing a Fulbright scholarship at EMBL Heidelberg in Dr. Andreas Ladurner's lab, she pursued her Ph.D. in molecular and cell biology in Dr. Robert Tjian's lab at UC Berkeley.

-Elisa has been conducting her postdoctoral research at Stanford University, first in Dr. Julie Baker's lab as an A.P.
+Elisa conducted her postdoctoral research at Stanford University, first in Dr. Julie Baker's lab as an A.P.
 Giannini Postdoctoral Fellow where she developed a novel mouse model of uterine injury and its impact on subsequent pregnancy outcomes.
-She has since continued her postdoctoral work in Dr. Calvin Kuo's lab, using uterine endometrial organoids or "mini-organs in a dish" to model human endometrial dynamics and disease.
+She then developed uterine endometrial organoids or "mini-organs in a dish" in Dr. Calvin Kuo's lab to model human endometrial dynamics and disease.

 Education: